tcourreges/Immunoga/README.md

-# Immunga
+# Immunoga

 Serious game about the immune system.
-2D Shoot'em'up coded in AS3 using the framework genome.
+2D Shoot'em'up coded in AS3 using the framework Genome.

 Try it [here](http://tcourreges.github.io/Immunoga)!